-Deciding what make and model should come after you consider these questions.
+Deciding on the make and model should come after you consider these questions.
 If you are not exactly sure about the answers to these questions that is OK, you are more flexible in buying a trike.

 For many of these questions there is middle ground or a compromise but thinking about these questions is an important start.

 1. Do I want to fly from airport to airport at high speeds, in high winds and in bumpy conditions or fly to/from dirt roads, fields and land in restricted areas and not fly so fast?

 Generally, larger wings (17 and 19m square meters) can handle smaller horsepower engines and fly slower.
 They are also used for water operations.
 Larger wings are slower and better for rough and short field landings.

 However, larger wings cannot fly in as much wind or handle turbulence as well.
 Smaller wings (11 to 13 square meters) with higher powered engines are better for flying fast, need longer landing/takeoff areas (1000 feet which is still pretty small) and fly better in higher winds and turbulence.
 Smaller wings need more horsepower to push them faster.